English Coordinator - Miss Christine Sahonta and Yvonne Kyriakou

 Early Years Foundation Years

 At St Francis C.E Primary we believe that communication and language, with opportunities to explore reading and writing, underpins children’s future learning.
 The practice in Foundation Stage will follow the Foundation Stage Curriculum and will work towards the Early Learning Goals aiming to meet the statement of the goals by the end of Foundation 2.
-Our early learners take part in daily phonics sessions and reading and writing lessons/ groups, as well as having a wealth of opportunities to practice the skills of reading, writing, speaking and listening as part of our continuous provision.
+Our early learners take part in daily phonics sessions and reading and writing lessons/groups, as well as having a wealth of opportunities to practise the skills of reading, writing, speaking and listening as part of our continuous provision.

 In FS1 and FS2 (nursery and reception) the daily routine includes planned and spontaneous activities that include: